IreneMakonnen/alx-low_level_programming/README.md

 - How to use the exit function
 - What are the functions calloc and realloc from the standard library and how to use them

+0x0D.
+C - Preprocessor
+	Learning Objectives
+- What are macros and how to use them
+- What are the most common predefined macros
+- How to include guard your header files